-The table below presents certain information as to the only persons known to the Company to be the beneficial owners of more than 5% of the common stock of the Company as of February 22, 2011.
+The table below presents certain information as to the only persons known to the Company to be the beneficial owners of more than 5% of the common stock of the Company as of February 22, 2012.
 Except as otherwise noted, each of the beneficial owners listed below has sole voting and investment power with respect to the shares listed.

-Name and address of beneficial owner Amount and nature of beneficial ownership Percent of common stock outstanding Aegis Financial Corporation and related person 1100 North Glebe Road, Suite 1040 Arlington, VA 2 2201 1,369,943(1) 11.8% Dimensional Fund Advisors LP Palisades West, Building One 6300 Bee Cave Road Austin, TX 78746 916,893(2) 7.9% Grace & White, Inc. 515 Madison Avenue, Suite 1700 New York, NY 10022 661,568 (3) 5.7% Donald Smith & Co., Inc. 152 West 57 th Street New York, NY 10019 658,782(4) 5.7%
+Name and address of beneficial owner Amount and nature of beneficial ownership Percent of common stock outstanding Aegis Financial Corporation and related person 1100 North Glebe Road Suite 1040 Arlington, VA 22201 1,218,343 (1) 10.8% Donald Smith & Co., Inc. and related person 152 West 57 th Street New York, NY 10019 933,956 (2) 8.3% Dimensional Fund Advisors LP Palisades West, Building One 6300 Bee Cave Road Austin, TX 78746 933,358 (3) 8.3%

-Aegis Financial Corporation ("Aegis"), a registered investment adviser, has investment and voting power with respect to 1,354,943 of these shares or 11.7% of the common stock outstanding.
-The information provided is based upon a Schedule 13G dated February 14, 2011 by Aegis.
-Aegis reports that of these shares, the Aegis Value Fund, a registered investment company, owns 1,031,031 or 8.9% of the common stock outstanding.
-The Schedule 13G filed by Aegis was a joint filing with its managing director Scott L. Barbee ("Barbee"), who reported having voting and investment power over all of the shares.
+Aegis Financial Corporation ("Aegis"), a registered investment adviser, has shared investment and voting power with respect to 1,203,343 of these shares, or 10.7% of the common stock outstanding.
+Scott L. Barbee ("Barbee"), managing director of Aegis, has shared investment and voting power with respect to 1,203,343 of these shares, or 10.7% of the common stock outstanding, and sole investment and voting power with respect to 15,000 of these shares, or 0.1% of the common stock outstanding.
+Aegis reports that of these shares, the Aegis Value Fund, a registered investment company, owns 899,631 or 8.0% of the common stock outstanding.
 Both Aegis and Barbee disclaim beneficial ownership of all such shares.
+The information provided is based upon a Schedule 13G dated February 14, 2012, which is a joint filing by Aegis and Barbee.